 Lead-based paint (LBP) may have been used on interior and exterior surfaces in buildings constructed prior to 1978.
 At the LF, the interior of the launcher and LEB contained LBP.
 Although the lead content of the particular paint used is unknown, the paint used at the LF sites is conservatively assumed to contain 20 percent lead by weight.
 The paint also may have contained other heavy metals, such as chromium and mercury.
 Subsurface structures potentially coated with LBP were buried in place.
 During Rivet Minuteman Integrated Life Extension (MILE) activities, underground structures were brought to the surface for maintenance, and portions of the original paint were chipped off and left on the topside ground surface of each site (Hustad, 1998).
-A soil sample for lead collected at the sump pump outfall (see Figure A-01-2) indicated 60 ppm, and a discretionary soil sample south of the LEB (see Figure A-01-2) indicated 8.2 ppm (USAF, 1999b).
+A soil sample for lead collected at the sump pump outfall (see Figure B-11-2) indicated 6.5 ppm, and a background soil sample southeast of the LEB (see Figure B-11-2) indicated 7.6 ppm (USAF, 1999b).
 Although a standard has not been established for rural areas, these values are well below the residential standard of 1,200 ppm.

 Soil samples were also analyzed for other heavy metals, such as cadmium, chromium, and mercury.
-Sump pump sample readings were 9.0 ppm for chromium and non-detect for cadmium and mercury.
-Discretionary sample readings were 9.4 ppm for chromium, 0.69 ppm for cadmium, and non-detect for mercury.
+Readings for the sump pump sample were 12.0 ppm for chromium and non-detect for cadmium and mercury.
+Readings for the background sample were 10.0 ppm for chromium and non-detect for cadmium and mercury.
 Regulatory limits have not been established for soil contamination for these metals.
-The LF structures did not meet the definition of target housing for lead-based paint regulation.
+The LF structures did not meet the definition of target housing for LBP regulation.